Union County School District (Georgia)

 The Union County School District is a public school district in Union County, Georgia, United States, based in Blairsville.
 It serves the communities of Blairsville and Suches.

+As of 2021, the school district's annual budget is $49.59 million, or $17,073 per student.

 Schools

 The Union County School District has two elementary schools, one middle school, and two high schools.